newlinedotco/30-days-of-react-native/day-07/day-07.cq.md

 # Displaying Images

+> Today we'll look at some of the different ways we can use the Image component to display images.

 When building a mobile app, we often display images from many different sources: images from the web, images bundled with the app, photos from the user's camera, and more.
 Our images can vary in size from just a few pixels to tens of megabytes.
 Sometimes images will act as the background of a screen, and other times they'll be tappable thumbnails in a feed.

 Because of these many different use cases, the `Image` component in React Native has to be extremely flexible.
 Today we'll look at some of the different ways we can use the Image component to display images.